-Warsaw, Poland – Two lawmakers from Poland’s ruling Law and Justice party (PiS) recently revived the contentious issue of Germany’s World War II reparations.
+Warsaw, Poland – Two lawmakers from Poland’s ruling Law and Justice party (PiS) recently revived the contentious issue of World War II reparations with Germany.

 In an interview with WPolityce, Janusz Szewczak, a PiS lawmaker and member of the parliamentary team in charge of calculating the sum Germany allegedly owes to Poland for the damages caused during World War II, said that Warsaw will issue a bill for “at least 900 billion dollars” (around 800 million euros) for destroyed property and people killed during the conflict.

 Linking historical wounds with current disputes, he added: “As long as Germany hasn’t paid back the debt it owes to Poland for World War II, [the German government] will have to exercise exceptional restraint in its attacks against the Polish government”.